gamalielcabria/gamalielcabria.github.io/DataAnalysis/Lesson3.md

 ensure that all combinations of variables are represented in your data, which can be important for certain types of analyses or visualizations.

+{:.note}
-{:.note} &gt; The `expand()` function is particularly useful when you want to create a dataset that contains all possible combinations of variables, even if some combinations do not exist in the original dataset.
+> The `expand()` function is particularly useful when you want to create a dataset that contains all possible combinations of variables, even if some combinations do not exist in the original dataset.
 This can be helpful for creating visualizations or performing analyses that require complete datasets.

 ------------------------------------------------------------------------